 WARNING: SERIOUS SKIN RASHES

-Cases of life-threatening serious rashes, including StevensJohnson syndrome, toxic epidermal necrolysis, and/or rashrelated death, have been caused by SUBVENITE.
+Cases of life-threatening serious rashes, including Stevens-Johnson syndrome and toxic epidermal necrolysis, and/or rash-related death have been caused by lamotrigine.
 The rate of serious rash is greater in pediatric patients than in adults.
 Additional factors that may increase the risk of rash include:

-Benign rashes are also caused by SUBVENITE; however, it is not possible to predict which rashes will prove to be serious or life threatening.
+Benign rashes are also caused by lamotrigine; however, it is not possible to predict which rashes will prove to be serious or life threatening.
 SUBVENITE should be discontinued at the first sign of rash, unless the rash is clearly not drug related.
-Discontinuation of treatment may not prevent a rash from becoming life threatening or permanently disabling or disfiguring.

 Please refer to the full Prescribing Information for SUBVENITE (lamotrigine tablets, USP) for the complete boxed warning.

 SUBVENITE (lamotrigine tablets, USP) are indicated for:

 Epilepsy—adjunctive therapy in patients aged 2 years and older: